scholarslab/CodeLab/Week02/intro_python.md

 But floats are trickier and require a special system to represent.
 Don't worry about it for now, but consider for a moment that it's impossible to represent exactly 1/3 in finite decimal notation (0.3333...).
 It's similarly impossible to represent some simple decimal numbers in a binary notation.
 Which is why you get the weird results above.

-[Float to Binary Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html) [IEEE 754 Standard](https://en.wikipedia.org/wiki/IEEE_754-1985) if you really want to know more.
+[Float to Binary Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)

+[IEEE 754 Standard](https://en.wikipedia.org/wiki/IEEE_754-1985) if you really want to learn more.

 ### Booleans
 ```python